Public transport: Safety and security

 The injury and death rate due to crashes for public transit tends to be lower than that of automobile travel.
 A 2014 study noted that "residents of transit-oriented communities have about one-fifth the per capita crash casualty rate as in automobile-oriented communities".

 Higher crime rates with public transport compared to automobile travel were found by a 2018 study in Netherlands.
 Some public transport systems attract vagrants who use the stations or trains as sleeping shelters.
 The safety and security of public transport varies by location and time.

 Impact

 Accessibility

 Sydney Metro Hills Showground station featuring a lift for disabled people.

-Public transport is means of independent transport for individuals (without walking or bicycling) such as children too young to drive, the elderly without access to cars, those who do not hold a drivers license, and the infirm such as wheelchair users.
-Kneeling buses, low-floor access boarding on buses and light rail has also enabled greater access for the disabled in mobility.
+Public transport is a means of independent transport for individuals (without walking or bicycling) such as children too young to drive, the elderly without access to cars, those who do not hold a drivers license, and the infirm such as wheelchair users.
+Kneeling buses and low-floor access boarding on buses and light rail have also enabled greater access for the disabled in mobility.
 In recent decades low-floor access has been incorporated into modern designs for vehicles.
 In economically deprived areas, public transport increases individual accessibility to transport where private means are unaffordable.